-The Ostrich Pillow is made by STUDIO BANANA THiNGS, which is a division of STUDIO BANANA.
-The company describes themselves as an “imagination studio excelling at impactful actions.”
+The Ostrich Pillow is a product of STUDIO BANANA THiNGS, a division of STUDIO BANANA, and the company describes itself as an “imagination studio excelling at impactful actions.”

 See how the Ostrich pillow ranks on my best travel pillows review.